Anting (behavior): Modes

-Active
+Active anting

-Anting most commonly occurs on the ground but in some species, birds practice anting on tree branches.
-A bird will place the tip of its wing on the ground and rub its bill containing an ant from the tip of the wing up.
-The tail is usually tucked between the legs and under the body, which results in the bird being unstable.
-Birds use one ant at a time and only rub a feather once with an ant.
+Anting most commonly occurs on the ground, with some species preferring tree branches.
+A bird will seize an ant with the beak and proceed to rub it over the feathers.
 However, there are some cases where an ant is used more than once but never exceeds three uses.
 There are some exceptions to this as starlings often take a ball of ants in their bills to be used for anting.
 Active anting happens very quickly and can often be mistaken for regular feather maintenance.
 This type of anting can last anywhere from just several minutes to half an hour.
 Most species of birds practice active anting and do this individually or in small groups.
-Birds may also use 'substitutes' in active anting.
-Birds have been seen to use snails, grasshoppers, amphipods and even larvae.
+Birds may also use 'substitutes' to ants, such as snails, grasshoppers, amphipods and even larvae.

-Passive
+Passive anting

-Passive anting occurs when a bird rubs its wings and tail on an anthill.
-Once a bird has found an anthill it will then spread both of its wings forward at the same time.
-It will then sit on its tails which attracts the ants.
-Once the ants are on their wing feathers they provoke the ants by rubbing their head or beak through their feathers where the ants are.
-To prevent ants from crawling onto a bird's head or beak the bird will shake its head very quickly.
-The birds allow the ants to roam freely around its feathers.
+Passive anting is the practice of allowing ants to crawl freely across the body.
+The wings and tail are spread as flat as possible, allowing contact with the ground.
+Birds will typically shake ants from the head and neck.
 This type of anting is less common and is mostly seen in robins and ravens.

 Functions

 Ridding of ectoparasites

-Anting to get rid of ectoparasites is another hypothesis for anting in songbirds.
-This hypothesis suggests that birds use the chemical secretions that come from ants to control and rid of parasites in their feathers.
+Anting to get rid of ectoparasites is one hypothesis for anting in songbirds.
+This hypothesis suggests that birds use the chemical secretions that come from ants to control and get rid of parasites in their feathers.
 Microorganisms such as bacteria and fungi can destroy a bird's feathers if their numbers get large enough.
-Formic acid is a commonly produced chemical by ants, and it was found to inhibit growth of feather destroying microorganisms.
+Formic acid is a commonly produced chemical by ants, and it was found to inhibit growth of feather-destroying microorganisms.
 However, there is little evidence that chemicals from ants help to remove or deter other parasites such as feather lice and mites.